aleksmilivojevic/Weather-and-roadwork-NYC/README.md

 - `DOT` means New York City Department of Transportation
 - `CSCL` means Citywide Street Centerline

-The key early step is mapping the street names in the DOT resurfacing data onto CSCL street names so everything can be joined consistently later.
+A key early step is mapping the street names in the DOT resurfacing data onto CSCL street names so everything can be joined consistently later.

-## Main notebooks
+## Notebooks

 - `01_dot_to_cscl_mapping.ipynb`
   Maps DOT street names to CSCL street names.